 NSI CS Versioning

 The common way of version SOAP and XSD is by using XML namespaces.
 Each of the WSDL and XSD schema files defined as part of the NSI CS protocol are identified through their designated namespace URL (for example, http://schemas.ogf.org/nsi/2013/12/framework/headers for the NSI framework header definition).
 This versioning mechanism is vital for ensuring end-to-end syntax consistency for message exchange; however, these namespaces do not identify specific behavioral aspects of the protocol.
-To solve this NSI v2.0 has introduced a protocol version field within the NSI header to convey both the syntactic and behavior version of the protocol.
+To solve this NSI CS has introduced a protocol version field within the NSI header to convey both the syntactic and behavior version of the protocol.
 This allows additional versions to be defined that can change behavior aspects without upgrading the base WSDL or XSD definitions.

 Versioning within the NSI suite of protocols utilizes Internet Assigned Numbers Authority (IANA) MIME Media Types as a standard mechanism for distinguishing between releases of each protocol.
 The current NSI CS 2.0 profile utilizes SOAP over HTTP as a transport that has a standard MIME Media Type of “application/soap+xml”.
 We have created a custom Media Type for the NSI CS 2.0 SOAP profile to distinguish this protocol, however, it is only used in the protocolVersion field of the SOAP header and not the Content-types field of the HTTP header that remains “application/soap+xml”.

 Table 6 below enumerates the MIME Media Types defined for each version of the protocol, and the specific protocol interface role the NSA supports.
 These are the string values that will be populated in the protocolVersion field of the NSI header for each message sent (see section 8.2).